awsdocs/amazon-workspaces-administration-guide/doc_source/encrypt-workspaces.md

 # Encrypted WorkSpaces<a name="encrypt-workspaces"></a>

 Amazon WorkSpaces is integrated with the AWS Key Management Service \(AWS KMS\)\.
 This enables you to encrypt storage volumes of WorkSpaces using customer master keys \(CMK\)\.
-When you launch a WorkSpace, you can encrypt the root volume \(for Microsoft Windows, the C: drive, for Linux, /\) and the user volume \(for Windows, the D: drive; for Linux, /home\)\.
+When you launch a WorkSpace, you can encrypt the root volume \(for Microsoft Windows, the drive C, for Linux, /\) and the user volume \(for Windows, the drive D; for Linux, /home\)\.
 Doing so ensures that the data stored at rest, disk I/O to the volume, and snapshots created from the volumes are all encrypted\.

 ## Prerequisites<a name="encryption_prerequisites"></a>

 You need an AWS KMS CMK before you can begin the encryption process\.

-The first time you launch a WorkSpace from the Amazon WorkSpaces console in a Region, a default CMK is created for you automatically\.
-You can select this key to encrypt the user and root volumes of your WorkSpace\.
+The first time you launch a WorkSpace from the Amazon WorkSpaces console in a Region, an AWS managed CMK is created for you automatically\.
+You can select this AWS managed CMK to encrypt the user and root volumes of your WorkSpace\.

 Alternately, you can select a CMK that you created using AWS KMS\.
-For more information about creating keys, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about creating keys using the AWS KMS API, see [Working With Keys](https://docs.aws.amazon.com/kms/latest/developerguide/programming-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about creating CMKs, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about creating CMKs using the AWS KMS API, see [Working With Keys](https://docs.aws.amazon.com/kms/latest/developerguide/programming-keys.html) in the *AWS Key Management Service Developer Guide*\.

 You must meet the following requirements to use an AWS KMS CMK to encrypt your WorkSpaces:
++ The CMK must be symmetric\.
+Amazon WorkSpaces does not support asymmetric CMKs\.
+For information about distinguishing between symmetric and asymmetric CMKs, see [ Identifying Symmetric and Asymmetric CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html) in the *AWS Key Management Service Developer Guide*\.
-+ The key must be enabled\.
++ The CMK must be enabled\.
+To determine whether a CMK is enabled, see [ Displaying CMK Details](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys-console.html#viewing-console-details) in the *AWS Key Management Service Developer Guide*\.
 + You must have the correct permissions and policies associated with the key\.
 For more information, see [IAM Permissions and Roles for Encryption](#IAM_permissions)\.

 ## Limits<a name="encryption_limits"></a>